Azure/azure-iot-sdk-node/service/devdoc/service_client_requirements.md

 # Digital Twin Service Client requirements

-The `DigitalTwinServiceClient` class provides methods to interact with a device's digital twin object stored in Azure IoT Hub.
+The `DigitalTwinClient` class provides methods to interact with a device's digital twin object stored in Azure IoT Hub.

 ## Overview